Detective Lieutenant Barry M. Baker (ret.) is a 32 year veteran of the Baltimore Police Department.

 Self-perceived strengths and weaknesses

 Here’s where you really have to be honest with yourself in the context of becoming a police officer.
 When examining your strengths, you’ll probably over estimate just a bit.
 Not a big deal; that’s normal.
-Any over estimating you do can be corrected when you start evaluating the really important part of this item: Your weaknesses.
+Over estimating can be corrected when you start evaluating the really important part of this item: Your weaknesses.

 If you’re accepted for employment as a police officer, you’ll have to pass minimum physical requirements.
 Remember the word minimum.
 The level of your actual physical abilities will lie somewhere at or above that standard.
 The higher you are above the minimum, the more secure you’ll be in your ability to perform as a police officer.